-- (a) Development must achieve and satisfy the outcomes expressed in the character statement and supporting principles. - (b) Conserve and enhance the significance of Martin Place as one of Central Sydney's grand civic and ceremonial spaces, and as a valued business location. - (c) Retain and enhance the urban character, scale and strong linear enclosure of Martin Place by requiring new buildings to: - i. be built to the street alignment; - ii. have street frontage heights consistent with the prevailing form of buildings in the area; and - iii. to have building setbacks above those street frontage heights. - (d) Protect and extend sun access and reflected sunlight to Martin Place during lunchtime hours from mid-April to the end of August.
+- (a) Development must achieve and satisfy the outcomes expressed in the locality statement and supporting general objectives for special character areas, in addition to the principles below. - (b) Conserve and enhance the significance of Martin Place as one of Central Sydney's grand civic and ceremonial spaces, and as a valued business location. - (c) Retain and enhance the urban character, scale and strong linear enclosure of Martin Place by requiring new buildings to: - i. be built to the street alignment; - ii. have street frontage heights consistent with the prevailing form of buildings in the area; and - iii. to have building setbacks above those street frontage heights. - (d) Protect and extend sun access and reflected sunlight to Martin Place during lunchtime hours from mid-April to the end of August.

-- (e) Provide sun access to significant sandstone buildings in Martin Place to improve the ground level quality of the public space. - (f) Protect existing significant vistas to the east and west and ensure new development will not detrimentally affect the silhouette of the GPO clock tower. - (g) Retain human scale at street level, while respecting and positively responding to the monumental nature of the place. - (h) Conserve and enhance the heritage significance of the nineteenth and twentieth century institutional and commercial buildings and their settings.
+- (e) Provide sun access to significant sandstone buildings in Martin Place to improve the ground level quality of the public space. - (f) Protect existing significant vistas to the east and west and ensure new development will not detrimentally affect the silhouette of the GPO clock tower. - (g) Retain human scale at street level, while respecting and positively responding to the monumental nature of the place. - (h) Conserve and enhance the heritage significance of the nineteenth and twentieth century institutional and commercial buildings and their settings. - (i) Conserve the significant lane network, activated with ground and floor uses and public art work, where compatible with buildings heritage significance.